 Below is the Map cowry, Cypraea mappa, found in the Indian Ocean and S. W. Pacific on coral reefs, shallow and deeper water.
 This snail is also known as Leporicypraea mappa.
 It is in the Cypraeiae (Cowry) family.
 It is economically important and collected for both food and it beautiful shell.
 The maximum length is 10 cm.

-On the right is the Tiger cowry, Cypraea tigris.
+Below is the Tiger cowry, Cypraea tigris.
 It is found in the Indian Ocean and the Western Pacific at depths of 10 - 40 metres, often near coral reefs or else on sand.
 It is much less abundant than formerly due to over collection (for its beauty) and dynamite fishing.
 The common name is rather strange as the shell is not striped but spotted.

 Fully grown specimens can be up to 15 cm long, with the largest specimens found around Hawaii.
 The shell is highly polished.
 In life the mantle completely covers the shell only being withdrawn into the shell when the snail feels threatened.